kartik7120/Discord_Clone/notes.md

 - [x] Make the navLink
 - [ ] Add ability to group items in a category
 - [ ] Settigs of a channel

+#### Idea for passing namespace connection
+- Create a context and pass it down the channel
+- Try not using a function and use value passed by context api

+#### Components where channel socket is referenced
+- Left Column
+- Middle Column
+- Channel